 capital works means the acquisition of land, the construction, modification and renovation of buildings and the purchase of plant and equipment, or any of those things.

-187. Borrowing by the Minister
+187. Minister may borrow moneys to make s.
+186 loan

 (1) The Minister may borrow moneys for the purpose of lending under section 186 —